Eduardoalmeida2008/enterprise-static-routing-infrastructures/README.md

 ## 🖼️ Technical Documentation

 ### 1. Network Topology
-The physical and logical layout of the network, showing the interconnection between hosts, switches, and the gateway.
+The physical and logical layout of the network, showing the interconnection between hosts, switch, and the gateway.

 ![Logical Topology](01_Full_Network_Topology.png)